ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-18-Tip-of-the-day-handlebar-helper-copytoclip.md

 ## Tip of the day: Copy to clipboard button for Content query web part (SPFX)

-Are you looking for a way to add a copy to clipboard button to your SharePoint [https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-content-query-online](Content Query web part)?
+Are you looking for a way to add a copy to clipboard button to your SharePoint Content Query web part?
 Look no further than the *copyToClipBoard Handlebars helper*!

 With this helper, you can easily add a copy to clipboard button to any property in your Content Query web part, allowing your users to quickly copy important information without having to manually select and copy the text.